How Does Makerfest Celebrate the Maker Movement?

 About the Founders

 Tiffany Lucey is the Supervisor of Educational Technology for Toms River Regional Schools.
 She helps teachers utilize technology in their classrooms, links curriculum with instruction, and communicates student needs with school leaders, consistently seeking alternative sources of funding.
-As a former Teacher of the Year for mathematics and computer science, she has become known for her interdisciplinary maker approach to learning.
+As a former Teacher of the Year for mathematics and computer science, she has become known for her interdisciplinary maker approach to learning and has presented at conferences (often with Marc) nationwide.